latex3/latex3.github.io/_posts/2022-03-14-robin-fairbairns.md

 <https://texfaq.org> but the majority of the text still reflects
 Robin's original work.

-Robin was one of the seemingly tireless members of the community who was active in helping as many people as much as he could.
+Robin was a tireless member of the community who helped many people for many years with his kind, friendly, and patient approach.
 He clearly looked to improve the TeX ecosystem and worked hard to leave it in a better place after his time was up.
 He certainly succeeded in that.

 With sadness